Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

 Is my daily dose too high?

 In most cases, antipsychotics aren’t licensed for use above the maximum recommended dose published by the BNF.
-But there are some circumstances where you may end up with a total daily dose above the recommended maximum.
+But there are some situations where you may end up with a total daily dose above the recommended maximum.
 These include:

-- If your doctor prescribes you a higher than recommended daily dose.
-They can choose to do this at their discretion, but it's not common.
+- If your doctor or psychiatrist prescribes you a higher dose than recommended daily dose.
+They can choose to do this at their discretion, but it should not be common.

 - If you are taking more than one antipsychotic at the same time.

-- If you are an in-patient receiving prn medication.
-This is the most likely scenario in which your daily dose may end up higher than the recommended maximum.
+- If you are in hospital receiving a PRN prescription.
+This is the most likely situation in which your daily dose may end up higher than the recommended limit.

-If you are being prescribed more than the recommended daily maximum, your doctor has a duty to review this every day.
-But even if your dosage is within the recommended range, if you feel that your daily dose is too high for you then it's important to discuss it with your doctor and ask them to review your dosage at any time, even if it is within the recommended range.
+If you are prescribed more than the recommended daily limit, your doctor or psychiatrist has a duty to review this every day.
+But you can always speak to your doctor or psychiatrist if you feel your daily dose is too high.
+You can ask them to review your dosage at any time, even if it is within the recommended range.